Berkeley-CS61B/skeleton-sp16/lab2/spec/lab2.md

 Now look at `squarelistIterative()`.
 The iterative version of a non-destructive method is often quite a bit messier than the recursive version, since it takes some careful pointer action to create a new `IntList`, build it up, and return it.
 Try to understand what this code is doing, but don't stress if it doesn't all make sense right away.

 Finally, look at the test method `testDSquareList` in `IntListTest.java`.
 Notice that this test checks whether or not `dSquareList` is destructive.
+Note: You should run these tests using IntelliJ, not the terminal.

 ### Implementing Destructive vs NonDestructive Methods